-- · We are an early stage company with a history of losses and uncertain future profitability, and our financial projections may differ materially from actual results. - · Our business plan assumes we can secure substantial additional project financing and government incentives, which may be unavailable on favorable terms, if at all. - Construction of our plants may not be completed in the expected timeframe or in a cost-effective manner.
-Any delays in the construction of our plants could severely impact our business, financial condition, results of operations and prospects. - We plan to rely initially on a limited number of plants to meet customer demand in the near-term - We have not produced our products in large commercial quantities and may not manage growth effectively. - Our offtake agreements with certain customers include liquidated damages, advance repayment and/or termination provisions that may be triggered if we fail to timely complete plant construction or commence our commercial operations. - · We plan to rely on a limited number of customers for a significant portion of our near-term revenue. - Our industry is highly competitive, and we may lose market share to producers of products that can be substituted for our products, which may have an adverse effect on our results of operations and financial condition. - · Increases or fluctuations in the costs of our raw materials or other operating costs may affect our cost structure. - We are dependent on third-party suppliers and service providers, some of which are sole source suppliers, who may fail to deliver raw materials or equipment or fail to supply needed services at all or according to schedules, prices, quality and volumes that are acceptable to us, or we may be unable to manage these supplies effectively. - We have entered and may enter in the future into collaborations, strategic alliances, and licensing arrangements that involve significant risks and may not produce the benefits we anticipate. - Compliance with extensive environmental, health and safety laws could require material expenditures, changes in our operations or site remediation. - Our business relies on proprietary information and other intellectual property, and our failure to protect our intellectual property rights could harm our competitive advantages with respect to the use, manufacturing, sale or other commercialization of our processes, technologies and products, which may have an adverse effect on our results of operations and financial condition. - We may face patent infringement and other intellectual property claims that could be costly to defend, result in injunctions and significant damage awards or other costs (including indemnification of third parties or costly licensing arrangements, if licenses are available at all) and limit our ability to use certain key technologies in the future or require development of non-infringing products or technologies, which may cause us to incur significant unexpected costs, prevent us from commercializing our products and otherwise harm our business. - · We rely on trade secrets to protect our technology, and our failure to maintain trade secret protection could limit our ability to compete.
+- We are an early stage company with a history of losses and uncertain future profitability, and our financial projections may differ materially from actual results. - Our business plan assumes we can secure substantial additional project financing and government incentives, which may be unavailable on favorable terms, if at all. - Construction of our plants may not be completed in the expected timeframe or in a cost-effective manner.
+Any delays in the construction of our plants could severely impact our business, financial condition, results of operations and prospects. - We plan to rely initially on a limited number of plants to meet customer demand in the near-term. - We have not produced our products in large commercial quantities and may not manage growth effectively. - Our offtake agreements with certain customers include liquidated damages, advance repayment and/or termination provisions that may be triggered if we fail to timely complete plant construction or commence our commercial operations. - We plan to rely on a limited number of customers for a significant portion of our near-term revenue. - Our industry is highly competitive, and we may lose market share to producers of products that can be substituted for our products, which may have an adverse effect on our results of operations and financial condition. - · Increases or fluctuations in the costs of our raw materials or other operating costs may affect our cost structure. - We are dependent on third-party suppliers and service providers, some of which are sole source suppliers, who may fail to deliver raw materials or equipment or fail to supply needed services at all or according to schedules, prices, quality and volumes that are acceptable to us, or we may be unable to manage these supplies effectively. - We have entered and may enter in the future into collaborations, strategic alliances, and licensing arrangements that involve significant risks and may not produce the benefits we anticipate. - Compliance with extensive environmental, health and safety laws could require material expenditures, changes in our operations or site remediation, and we may be unable to timely obtain permits and regulatory approvals necessary for our operations and products, which could prevent us from operating when, how, and where we intend and harming our business. - Our business relies on proprietary information and other intellectual property, and our failure to protect our intellectual property rights could harm our competitive advantages with respect to the use, manufacturing, sale or other commercialization of our processes, technologies and products, which may have an adverse effect on our results of operations and financial condition. - We may face patent infringement and other intellectual property claims that could be costly to defend, result in injunctions and significant damage awards or other costs (including indemnification of third parties or costly licensing arrangements, if licenses are available at all) and limit our ability to use certain key technologies in the future or require development of non-infringing products or technologies, which may cause us to incur significant unexpected costs, prevent us from commercializing our products and otherwise harm our business. - We rely on trade secrets to protect our technology, and our failure to maintain trade secret protection could limit our ability to compete.